-As demand for services grows, Canadian health care providers are under pressure to reassess traditional practices.
+As demand for services grows, Canadian health care providers and the health care supply chain are under pressure to reassess traditional practices and undergo a digital transformation.
 The acute shortage of hospital beds and the long wait times for care are obvious indicators that change is necessary.
 An article in the Globe and Mail noted that Canada ranks near the bottom of developed countries with regard to number of available beds.
 CBC News reported research that found that 27 per cent of Canadians are waiting more than four hours for emergency room treatment.

 This stretching of the country’s hospital resources comes at a time when the Public Health Agency of Canada estimates three out of every five Canadians suffer from chronic diseases including diabetes, cancer, mental illness and cardiovascular conditions.